 Plants & flowers are THE underappreciated decorating tool.
 They bring life, color and a touch of nature inside our homes.
-My home is mostly done in neutrals so I can showcase the flowers from my garden all summer long.
+My home is mostly done soft colors so I can showcase the flowers from my garden all summer long.
 I did that on purpose!
-Flowers are THE most important design element in my home and I planned it that way because a flower bouquet instantly reminds me of God's love for me and inexpensively brightens up my rooms with color and grace.
+Flowers are THE most important design element in my home and I planned it that way because a flower bouquet instantly reminds me of God's love for me and inexpensively brightens up my rooms with personality and grace.

 Add a corbel or floating shelf

 A sturdy corbel or floating shelf is a clever and unexpected way to add style and storage to your home.
 I love change and this small corbel holds whatever I am crushing on at the moment.
 I found this cute little corbel at the thrift store for $4.

 Rethink how to use an item.